 Sir Michael Atiyah

-Sir Michael Francis Atiyah, OM, FRS, FRSE (born 22 April 1929) is a British mathematician specialising in geometry.
+Sir Michael Francis Atiyah OM FRS FRSE FMedSci FAA FREng was a British mathematician specialising in geometry.
 He was awarded the Fields Medal in 1966, the Copley Medal in 1988, and the Abel Prize in 2004.

 Sir Aaron Klug

-Sir Aaron Klug, OM, FRS (born 11 August 1926) is a Lithuanian-born British chemist and biophysicist, and winner of the 1982 Nobel Prize in Chemistry for his development of crystallographic electron microscopy and his structural elucidation of biologically important nucleic acid-protein complexes.
+Sir Aaron Klug OM FRS FMedSci HonFRMS was a Lithuanian-born British chemist and biophysicist, and winner of the 1982 Nobel Prize in Chemistry for his development of crystallographic electron microscopy and his structural elucidation of biologically important nucleic acid-protein complexes.

 Professor Heinz Wolff